Yash2534/dunzoquick-ecommerce/README.md

 # DUNZO

 ## Project Overview
 **DUNZO** is a comprehensive PHP-based web application designed to handle secure payment processing, dynamic document generation, and user authentication.
-This project demonstrates a modular architecture suitable for e-commerce platforms or enterprise resource planning (ERP) modules.
+This project demonstrates a modular architecture suitable for Quick-commerce platforms or enterprise resource planning (ERP) modules.

 ## Key Features

 ### 💳 Payment Processing
 Integrated with **Razorpay** (v2.9.2) to handle secure online transactions.
-The system supports payment capture, verification, and logging, making it ready for e-commerce workflows.
+The system supports payment capture, verification, and logging, making it ready for Quick-commerce workflows.

 ### 📄 Advanced PDF Generation
 The application employs a dual-strategy for PDF creation to handle various complexity levels: